e-dvni/unit-2-assessment/interview-questions.md

 Research and define the following terms to the best of your ability.

-1. Component:

-2. Spread operator:
+1. Spread operator:

-3. React state:
+2. React state:

-4. React props:

-5. DOM events:
+3. DOM events: